coder/coder/README.md

 - Build and test faster, leveraging cloud CPUs, RAM, network speeds, etc.
 - Access your environment from anywhere on any client (even an iPad)
-- Onboard instantly then stay up to date
+- Onboard instantly then stay up to date continuously

 **Manage less**

 - Ensure consistent development workspaces across your team
-  - Rollout critical updates to your fleet of workspaces with one command
+  - Rollout critical updates to your developers with one command
 - Automatically shut down expensive cloud resources
 - Keep your source code and data behind your firewall

 ## How it works

-Coder workspaces are represented with terraform.
-But, no terraform knowledge is required to get started.
+Coder workspaces are represented with Terraform.
+But, no Terraform knowledge is required to get started.
 We have a database of pre-made templates built into the product.
 Terraform empowers you to create environments on _anything_, including:

-- VMs across any cloud
+- Cloud VMs
-- Kubernetes across any cloud (AKS, EKS, GKS)
+- Kubernetes containers (including AKS, EKS, GKS)
+- Docker containers
-- Dedicated server providers (Hetzner, OVH)
+- Dedicated servers (Hetzner, OVH, etc.)
 - Linux, Windows and MacOS environments

 Coder workspaces don't stop at compute.
 You can add storage buckets, secrets, sidecars